ttakasawa/iOS-GoodCodeExerciseSample/README.md

 }
 ```
-As you can see, you can use body to distinguish whether a call is read or write.
-(When you would like to read from database, you do not need body)
+As you can see, you can use 'body' to distinguish whether a call is read or write.
+(When you would like to read from database, your 'body' variable is nil.)

+Generally, there are many different types of calls you have to make to operate more complex app.
+Therefore, it may be a good practice to group endpoints by theme.

+For example, all the UserData related endpoints might be grouped as following:
 ```
 enum UserEndpoints: FirebaseEndpoints {